 British Columbia is among the world's largest cranberry providers.
 The regional cranberry harvest comprises around 12% of North America's yield.
 Locals take pride in cranberries, for unlike many other crops cultivated in the area, the tart red berry is native to this land.
 The cranberry harvest brings excellent income to the country's budget.
 Once during the Gold Rush period, the price of cranberries even surpassed that of gold itself.
 Needless to say, this fruit boasts an excellent nutritional profile and is featured in countless recipes.
 Yet, the most beautiful thing about cranberries is its vividly red harvest season that runs from late September to early November.
 The prime time for taking in the crimson landscapes of the cranberry bogs is October.

 Most cranberry fields are located close to Vancouver, south or south-east of the city.
 Richmond produces about 38% of B.C.'s total yield.
 Other scenic harvesting areas include Delta, Langley City, Pitt Meadows, Maple Ridge, and Chilliwack in Fraser Valley.
 All of these locations are within driving distance from Vancouver.

 Even though some people might think that cranberries grow in water, it's not true.
-The vineyards aren't that spectacular before the wet harvest begins: they rather resemble some overgrown lawns.
-When harvest season comes, the growers flood the fields up to 6-10 in (15-25 cm) of water.
+The vineyards aren't that spectacular before the wet harvest begins: they rather resemble overgrown lawns.
+When harvest season comes, the growers flood the fields with up to 6-10 in (15-25 cm) of water.
 Afterward, they pull the berries off their vines with the help of beaters.

 Fort Langley Cranberry Festival (October 10, 2020)